-It says they all have “poor security arrangements” which allowed the intruders to steal personal data of almost half a million customers in September 2018.
+It says they all have “poor security arrangements” through which the intruders to steal personal data of almost half a million customers in September 2018.

-“For many organisations, the true size of the GDPR challenge only became apparent as they began the initial projects to identify the applicable data that they held.
-As a result, only the most focused organisations had completed their GDPR readiness by the time the legislation came into force,” Chris Cooper, head of cybersecurity practise at Capgemini, told ZDNet.
+“For many organisations, the true size of the GDPR challenge only became apparent as they began the initial projects to identify the application data that they held.
+As a result, only the most focused organisations had completed their GDPR readiness by the time the legislation came into force,” Chris Cooper, head of cybersecurity practice at Capgemini, told ZDNet.

 Hindrance faced by non-compliers

-Businesses which failed to compliant with the current privacy legislation highlighted some obstacles that are preventing them from achieving GDPR compliance.
+Businesses that failed to comply with the current privacy legislation highlighted some obstacles that are preventing them from achieving GDPR compliance.

 Legacy IT systems stood as chief amongst them.
-38% of the surveys suggested that the current IT landscape is not aligned to the GDPR complexities.
+38% of the surveys suggested that the current IT landscape is not aligned with the GDPR complexities.

-Whereas, 36% of the respondents said that the GDPR requirements are way too complicated and demand much general effort to implement.
+Whereas, 36% of the respondents said that the GDPR requirements have many complications.
+Plus, they demand much general effort to implement.

 On the other side, some respondents said that the financial cost to achieve alignment with GDPR is too prohibitive.